Hieromon/AutoConnect/mkdocs/menu.md

 ## <i class="fa fa-bars"></i> Right on top

-Currently, AutoConnect supports four menus.
+Currently, AutoConnect supports six menus.
 Undermost menu as "HOME" returns to the home path of its sketch.

 - **Configure new AP**: Configure SSID and Password for new access point.
 - **Open SSIDs**: Opens the past SSID which has been established connection from the flash.